charlieroberts/genish.js/docs/docs.md

 osc = phasor( .5 )

 play(
-  ifelse([
+  ifelse(
     lt( osc, -.5 ), cycle( 220 ),
     lt( osc, 0 )  , phasor( 330 ),
     lt( osc, .5 ) , train( 440 ),
     cycle(550)
-  ])
+  )
 )
 ```

-... we are only running two oscillators at any given time, our control phasor and whatever is held in the current executign block of our `ifelse` ugen.
+... we are only running two oscillators at any given time, our control phasor and whatever is held in the current executing block of our `ifelse` ugen.

 selector
 ----